The LivingInPeace Project will offer two PDCs in 2014

 Practical aspects of the course will include:

-- A 21-day compost pile will be built and tended throughout the PDC.
+- A hot compost pile will be built and tended throughout the PDC.

-- Students will partake in practical permaculture demonstrations and activities.
+- Students will partake in practical permaculture demonstrations excursions and other hands-on activities.

 - An excursion to True Blue Organics to see the process of extracting essential oils.